Natiwo/.github/profile/README.md

 ### ❤️ Personal Touch

-Claudiomar Estevam is moved by the love and strength of his grandmother and wants to leave this legacy to his great inspiration, his son.
+Claudiomar Estevam, NATIWO Founder, is moved by the love and strength of his grandmother and wants to leave this legacy to his great inspiration, his son.

 ### 💡 Our Philosophy